What is an ankle sprain?

 Your doctor will ask you how the injury occurred and if you have hurt your ankle before.
 He or she will check your foot and ankle, your lower leg, and even your knee to see if you are hurt anywhere else.

 In most cases, doctors order X-rays in children with symptoms of an ankle sprain.
-This is because it is important to find and treat any damage to the growth plates in bones that support the ankle.
+This is because it is important to find and treat any damage to the

 How is it treated?